LARC Veterinarians’ Analgesia Recommendations for UCSF Rodent Survival Surgeries

 • Local anesthetic (lidocaine or bupivacaine) infiltrated at incision site prior to first incision

-• Buprenorphine at the time of surgery, 4-6 hours later OR extended-release buprenorphine at the time of surgery.
-Third dose 12-24 hours later.
+• Buprenorphine at the time of procedure, 4-8 hours after initial dose, and third dose the following morning OR extended-release buprenorphine at the time of surgery

-• NSAID (meloxicam, carprofen or ketoprofen) at the time of surgery and 12-24 hours after initial dose
+• NSAID (meloxicam, carprofen or ketoprofen) at the time of procedure and 12-24 hours after initial dose

 MICE